Decmoon/shortcut/README.md

 ```
     double random = Math.random() * (15 - 5) + 5;
 ```
-+Alright, **shortcut** gives you a more convenient way, and you just need to use it.
+Alright, **shortcut** gives you a more convenient way, and you just need to use it.
 ```
     double random = RandomNumberGenerator.random(5.0, 15.0);
 ```